-- 2.2.1 The risk of non-permanence for jurisdictional programs and nested projects is assessed by conducting a risk analysis using the JNR Non-Permanence Risk Tool for jurisdictional programs, and the AFOLU Non-Permanence Risk Tool for nested projects.
-Each tool determines the number of credits to be deposited in the jurisdictional pooled buffer account. - 2.2.2 The jurisdictional pooled buffer account holds non-tradable buffer credits to cover the non-permanence risk associated with jurisdictional REDD+ programs and projects nested into such programs.
-It is a single account that holds the buffer credits for all jurisdictional programs and nested projects.

-- 2.2.3 The full rules and procedures related to the non-permanence risk for jurisdictional programs developed under Scenario 2 and nested projects are set out in Section 3.17 below.
-Lower-level jurisdictional programs that are developed under Scenario 3 shall follow the requirements set out in Section 3.16 of the JNR Scenario 3 Requirements. - 2.2.4 The jurisdictional pooled buffer account is subject to periodic reconciliation, as set out in the VCS Standard. - 2.2.5 Program and project non-permanence risk analyses and tools will be subject to periodic review by Verra, as set out in the VCS Standard.
+- 2.2.1 The risk of non-permanence for jurisdictional programs is assessed by conducting a risk analysis using the JNR Non-Permanence Risk Tool to determine the number of credits to be deposited in the jurisdictional pooled buffer account. - 2.2.2 The jurisdictional pooled buffer account holds non-tradable buffer credits to cover the non-permanence risk associated with jurisdictional programs.
+It is a single account that holds the buffer credits for all jurisdictional programs. - 2.2.3 The full rules and procedures related to the non-permanence risk of jurisdictional programs developed under Scenario 3 are set out in Section 3.15.9 below. - 2.2.4 The jurisdictional pooled buffer account is subject to periodic reconciliation, as set out in the VCS Standard. - 2.2.5 Program non-permanence risk analyses and tools will be subject to periodic review by Verra, as set out in the VCS Standard.

-3 JURISDICTIONAL REDD PROGRAM AND NESTING REQUIREMENTS
+3 JURISDICTIONAL REDD PROGRAM REQUIREMENTS

-This section sets out the rules and requirements for jurisdictional programs with nested projects and/or lower-level jurisdictional programs under the VCS Program.
+This section sets out the rules and requirements for jurisdictional programs that do not include nested projects or lower-level jurisdictional programs under the VCS Program.

-To complete the VCS Program certification process, jurisdictional programs and nested projects and lower-level jurisdictional programs must demonstrate how they meet all rules and requirements set out in this section.
+To complete the VCS Program certification process, jurisdictional programs must demonstrate how they meet all rules and requirements set out in this section.
 Compliance is assessed through the validation and verification processes, which are defined in Section 4 below.
 Once jurisdictional programs complete the validation and verification processes, they become eligible to request registration and VCU issuance.
 The full process for requesting program registration and VCU issuance is set out in the JNR Registration and Issuance Process.